-Performance-based regulations generally come about due to dissatisfactions experienced with cost-of-service or rate-of-return regulation.
-Some believe that cost-of-service regulation stifles utility innovation by providing a risk with no conditional reward and causes utility managers to be more responsive to regulators than to customers or financial incentives.
-PBR has also been used by some in order to create a more rational risk allocation.
+Performance-based regulations generally come about due to dissatisfactions experienced with costof-service or rate-of-return regulation.
+Some believe that cost-of-service regulation stifles utility innovation by providing a risk with no outside reward and causes utility managers to be more responsive to regulators than to customers or financial incentives.
+PBR has also been pursued by some in order to create a more rational risk allocation.